menu

 This is quite a challenging yet necessary shift that every company must undergo in order to stay competitive in an increasingly digitised world.

-These days, IT departments are more important than ever, which also means that they have to rethink the way they work – at least in 6 particular ways that I want to discuss below.
+These days, IT departments are more important than ever, which also means they have to rethink how they work – at least in few particular ways that I want to discuss below.

 1. Fewer IT specialists with basic skills are needed